NomicFoundation/hardhat/docs/reference/solidity-support.md

 - Any 0.6.x version
 - Any 0.7.x version

-You can still use Hardhat with other versions, but some features might not work correctly.
+We recommend against using Hardhat with newer, unsupported versions of Solidity.
+If you do, some features might not work properly.